gravyarts/cartoonyweapons/README.md

 Minecraft TF2 is a minecraft interpretation of Team Fortress 2.
-All the assets included in the resource pack are free for personal use, however please don't resell the models.
+All the assets included in the resource pack are free for personal use, however please don't resell the models or redistribute the models without consulting me (graviarts)

+however feel free to retexture or remodel the weapons and distribute them freely!

+contact:
+discord: